-The Cuban Family Reunification Program (CFRP) is a type of Special Public Benefit Parole granted to certain Cuban citizens residing in Cuba by the United States Citizenship & Immigration Services.
+Cuban Family Reunification Parole (CFRP) is a type of Special Public Benefit Parole granted to certain Cuban citizens residing in Cuba by the U.S. Citizenship & Immigration Services.

 The Immigrant Visa/Parole Unit at the U.S. Embassy Havana processes applications for immigrant visas as well as applications for CFRP.
 All applications for parole are reviewed by the Department of Homeland Security’s United States Citizenship & Immigration Services (USCIS), and the final decision in all parole cases rests solely with DHS.
 More information about CFRP can be found here.

 - Immediate Relative